Hard disk drive performance characteristics: Effect of audible noise and vibration control

 Measured in dBA, audible noise is significant for certain applications, such as DVRs, digital audio recording and quiet computers.
 Low noise disks typically use fluid bearings, lower rotational speeds (usually 5,400 rpm) and reduce the seek speed under load (AAM) to reduce audible clicks and crunching sounds.
-Drives in smaller form factors (e.g. 2.5 inch) are often quieter than larger drives.
+Drives in smaller form factors (e.g. 2.5 inch) are often quieter than larger drives due to smaller actuators, platters and usually are 5400rpm as opposed to 7200rpm for most 3.5 drives.

 Some desktop- and laptop-class disk drives allow the user to make a trade-off between seek performance and drive noise.
 For example, Seagate offers a set of features in some drives called Sound Barrier Technology that include some user or system controlled noise and vibration reduction capability.
 Shorter seek times typically require more energy usage to quickly move the heads across the platter, causing loud noises from the pivot bearing and greater device vibrations as the heads are rapidly accelerated during the start of the seek motion and decelerated at the end of the seek motion.
 Quiet operation reduces movement speed and acceleration rates, but at a cost of reduced seek performance.

 Rotational latency

 Rotational latency (sometimes called rotational delay or just latency) is the delay waiting for the rotation of the disk to bring the required disk sector under the read-write head.
+Older 3600rpm drives had a latency of 8.33ms though this rpm is only found in very old drives(mid 90s and earlier).
 It depends on the rotational speed of a disk (or spindle motor), measured in revolutions per minute (RPM).
 For most magnetic media-based drives, the average rotational latency is typically based on the empirical relation that the average latency in milliseconds for such a drive is one-half the rotational period.
 Maximum rotational latency is the time it takes to do a full rotation excluding any spin-up time (as the relevant part of the disk may have just passed the head when the request arrived).